Daines Barrington: Early life and legal career

-Barrington was the fourth son of John Barrington, 1st Viscount Barrington.
+Barrington was the third son of John Barrington, 1st Viscount Barrington.
 He matriculated at The Queen's College, Oxford, in 1745, but never graduated.
 In the same year he was admitted to the Inner Temple, and was called to the bar in 1750.

 He subsequently held various legal offices, including marshal of the High Court of Admiralty, 1751–3; a judge of Great Sessions for North Wales (Anglesey, Caernarfonshire and Merionethshire) from 1757; Recorder of Bristol and King's Counsel from 1764; and second justice of Chester from 1778.
 Though considered by some (including Jeremy Bentham) to be an indifferent judge, his Observations on the Statutes, chiefly the more ancient, from Magna Charta to 21st James I (1766), had a high reputation among historians and constitutional antiquaries, and ran through five editions down to 1796.
 He resigned all his legal offices in 1785, retaining only that of Commissary General of the stores at Gibraltar, which continued to provide him with a substantial income until his death.

 Antiquarian and scientific writings

-In 1773 Barrington published an edition of Orosius, with King Alfred's Saxon version, and an English translation with original notes.
+In 1773 Barrington published an edition of Orosius, with the Anglo-Saxon version, and an English translation with original notes.
 His Tracts on the Probability of reaching the North Pole (1775) were written in consequence of the northern voyage of discovery undertaken by Captain Constantine John Phipps, afterwards Lord Mulgrave (1744–1792).

+Barrington's other writings are chiefly to be found in the publications of the Royal Society and the Society of Antiquaries: he was elected to both bodies in 1767, and afterwards became a vice-president of the latter.
+Many of these papers were collected by him in a quarto volume entitled Miscellanies on various Subjects (1781).

+His Account of a very remarkable young Musician describes the 1764 London visit of the nine-year-old Mozart and first appeared in Philosophical Transactions of the Royal Society in 1770, later to be gathered in his Miscellanies with accounts of other prodigies, namely, William Crotch, Charles and Samuel Wesley, and Garret Wesley, 1st Earl of Mornington.